Feb. 20, 2014

 SCOUTING THE SPARTANS: Pitt will also compete against USC-Upstate for the first time in history on Saturday, Feb.
 22 in its second match-up in Spartanburg, S.C.
 The Spartans enter weekend play with a 3-2 record while boasting a three-game winning streak marked by victories over Dayton (W, 13-2), Kentucky (W, 8-6) and The Citadel (W, 6-2).
 In 2013, USC-Upstate tallied a 28-30 record and advanced to the semifinals of the Atlantic Sun Conference Tournament, where they lost, 4-3, to East Tennessee State.
 Three players with .400-plus batting averages have carried the Spartans’ offense through the first five games of the regular season—junior Steven Dowling (.615), freshman Daniel Fickas (.474) and junior Erik Samples (.435).
 This weekend’s meeting marks the Panthers’ first game against an Atlantic Sun opponent since Feb.
 25, 2007, when they lost to Lipscomb, 4-2.

-: Pitt is scheduled to play Fordham on Sunday, Feb.
+THE FORDHAM FILE: Pitt is scheduled to play Fordham on Sunday, Feb.
 23 in the finale of the USC-Upstate Tournament.
 The Panthers own a 4-0-1 advantage in the all-time series against the Rams, with the most recent game coming on March 14, 2010 in a 10-1 victory.
 Fordham went 22-33 in the Atlantic 10 last season and posted an 8-16 record against conference opponents.
 Anchoring the Rams’ attack at the plate will be infielder Joseph Runco, who batted .303 with 21 RBI and a team-leading 19 stolen bases in 55 games during his freshman campaign in 2013.
 Pitt holds a 32-14-1 all-time record (.691 winning percentage) against Atlantic 10 programs dating back to 1941.

 COASTING PAST COASTAL: The Panthers took two out of three games from Coastal Carolina (ranked No. 40 in the Collegiate Baseball Newspaper Preseason Top-40 Poll) on the road last weekend, marking the sixth consecutive season-opening three-game series that they have won since 2000.
 Pitt averaged 7.3 runs per game against the Chanticleers and tallied an early-season best of 10 runs in the first game of its Sunday doubleheader.
 Wotherspoon opened his senior slate with a winning decision after allowing no earned runs in 5.1 innings of work and junior transfer Hobie Harris (JR/McKinney, Texas) impressed in his Panther debut with 4.1 frames tossed out of the bullpen in the series’ second contest.
 Boo Vazquez (JR/Youngstown, Ohio) and Jordan Frabasilio (JR/Chandler, Ariz.) led the team with four hits and a .333 batting average each.
 Vazquez tallied a weekend-best four RBI against Coastal Carolina and Frabasilio became the first player to hit a home run on Opening Day for Pitt since Joe Leonard on Feb.
 19, 2010.